-A few months ago, people all over the world were suddenly asked to wear face masks in public.
+A few months ago, COVID-19 struck the United States.
+People all over the world were suddenly asked to wear face masks in public.
 We watched our neighbors, friends, and family scavenging the internet for comfortable face masks right when they fell in short supply due to increased demand...and we wanted to help.

 We began producing face masks with our safety-tested bandana bib fabric and committed 10% of proceeds to COVID-19 aid organizations local and nationwide.
 The response to our face masks has been overwhelmingly wonderful, and enabled us to support a number of incredible organizations doing the difficult work of fighting this vaccine-less pandemic.
 So - what organizations have our customers enabled us to support so far this year?